orbitmines/archive/projects/2028? Project - Library.md

 ---

-Getting other programming languages inside the Ray ecosystem:
+- Getting other programming languages inside the Ray ecosystem:
 	- Getting inside a first language
 	- Extracting other languages it supports.
 		1. Frontends/backends it has.
 		2. Other languages represented in it
 		3. Walk forward & backward, recur, and repeat for all versions.
+- Possibilities
+	- Operating system executables (pro: many of them, con: interpretability harder: reverse engineering necessary)
+	-

 # Tools for Excavation of Languages